OpenReqEU/similarity-detection/README.md

         - (success) Example: {"code": 200,"id": "1557395889689_587","operation": "AddReqs"}.
         - (!success) Example: {"code": 400,"id": "1557396039530_583","error": "Bad request","message": "The requirement with id QM-3 is already inside the project","operation": "ReqProject"}.
     - The result of the operation can be obtained through the GetResponse method.

+### Concurrency control

+The service uses locks to control the concurrency of the different operations in each organization.
+To guarantee the ACID properties the methods which write or update data can't be parallelized.
+For example, the BuildClusters and BatchProcess methods cannot be parallelized, one has to wait for the other before starting.
+The service has a small queue of about 3 seconds to solve the small deviations.
+However, if one method has to wait for more than 3 seconds it will return an error with code 423.
+This only happens with methods using the same organization.
+The methods like ReqClusters that only read data from the database are not affected.

+### Files structure

+The service is divided into two independent components: SimilarityDetectionAPI and ComparerAPI.
+The first one is the main component in charge of receiving the requests and returning the final results whereas Comparer computes the similarity dependencies between the input requirements.
+The TestingRestService is just a client example to test the service.

+    - SimilarityDetectionAPI: main component
+    - ComparerAPI: auxiliary component
+    - ComparerAPI/data: directory where the data files are located
+    - TestingRestSercice: example of client
+    - testing: directory with input and output examples used to test
+    - data: directory with the database files
+    - LICENSE: license

 ### How to install